Snipex Alligator: Design

 The Snipex Alligator long-range large-caliber magazine-fed repeating rifle is designed to engage moving and stationary targets: vehicles, communications and air defense systems, aircraft in parking areas, fortified fixed defensive positions, dugouts, etc. The box magazine is detachable and holds five rounds of ammunition.
 It is designed to penetrate 10 mm of armor plate at a distance of 1500 m.

 The rifle was designed to take into account all the requirements for high-precision shooting.
 Barrel locking is achieved through a rotating bolt.
 The rifle demonstrates an acceptable level of recoil during shooting.
 Recoil is suppressed by the muzzle brake, the recoil isolator, an elastic multilayer shoulder pad, and optimally balanced weight.

 The rifle has a height-adjustable cheek rest, which can be positioned for right- or left-handed shooting.
 For ease of aiming, the rifle is equipped with a folding bipod and an adjustable rear support, allowing for fine adjustment.
 It has a Picatinny rail with a 35 arc minute gradient on which various sighting devices can be mounted.

 History

-The Alligator rifle was first introduced in June 2020 on the official Snipex Facebook page.
+The rifle was first introduced in June 2020 on the official Snipex Facebook page.
 In July, the first presentation video appeared on the official YouTube channel of XADO.
 Based on the state examinations results, the 14.5×114 mm caliber Snipex Alligator rifle was unofficially adopted by the Armed Forces of Ukraine in 2020; it was officially adopted on 2 March 2021.